 Step 7.
 Compression and Encryption Options

-    On this step, customize compression and encryption settings for your backup.
+On this step, customize compression and encryption settings for the backup plan.

-    MSP360 (CloudBerry) Backup compress your backup contents to use storage space efficiently.
+MSP360 (CloudBerry) Backup compresses backup contents in order to use storage space more efficiently.
 Select Enable compression check box to activate compression.

 To protect your backup with encryption, select Enable encryption check box.
 MSP360 (CloudBerry) Backup supports AES encryption of 128, 192 and 256 bit key length.
 Select the appropriate key length in Algorithm drop-down menu.

 Learn more about AES encryption here.

 Specify the encryption password in Password field, then confirm the password in the Confirm field.
 To display password, select Display password check box.

 Note that the encryption password will not be stored in the backup plan configuration file due to security issues.
 Keep this password in a safe place to be able to restore the backup contents afterwards

 Specify Amazon S3 Encryption Options

 If you use Amazon S3 as a cloud storage for your backup plan, the backup wizard enables server side encryption settings to protecting data stored on Amazon cloud servers.